 If you’ve tried and failed to lose weight through exercise in the past, the chances are you started going jogging.
-But while steady-state cardio – which is the term for when you run, cycle or swim at a consistent and comfortable intensity for a significant amount of time – has many health benefits, turning your body into a fat-burning machine isn’t one of them.
+But while steady-state cardio – which is the term for when you run, cycle or swim at a consistent and comfortable intensity for a significant amount of time – has many health benefits, turning your body into a fat-burning machine isn’t one of them (especially if you’re making one of these 5 common cardio training mistakes!).

 Don’t get us wrong: cardio can be great for your physical and mental health, but to turn running, cycling, swimming or any other type of cardio sessions into a legitimate fat-torching activity you need to get more intense.